 The San Francisco Management Area encompasses the ports of Bodega Bay, Anchor Bay, Sausalito, Berkeley, Emeryville, San Francisco and Princeton as well as a number of minor ports.
-Half Moon Bay was identified as having low social vulnerability and moderate dependence on groundfish in the recreational fisheries by NMFS (Table B-17).
-This region has been subject to depth restrictions since 2001 when a 20 fathom depth restriction went into place, with access to 30 fathoms since 2006 and 40 fathoms since 2017.
+Half Moon Bay was identified as having low social vulnerability and moderate dependence on groundfish in the recreational fisheries by NMFS (Table B-18).
+This region has been subject to depth restrictions since 2001 when a 20 fm depth restriction went into place, with access to 30 fm since 2006 and 40 fm since 2017.
 Yelloweye rockfish are less commonly encountered in this management area than to the north, allowing access to deeper depths and slightly longer seasons (April 15 - Dec 31) under No Action.
-This area is home to the largest coastal population in northern California and a far greater amount of effort is exerted there than to the north (Figure B-45).
+This area is home to the largest coastal population in northern California and a far greater amount of effort is exerted there than to the north (Figure B-46).
 While encounter rates are lower in this region, the high effort results in a significant contribution to statewide yelloweye rockfish mortality.

-Figure B-45.
-Recreational angler trips in the San Francisco Management Area of the California recreational fishery by trip type target from 2005-2017 for the private rental and party charter boat modes in ocean and inland waters.
+Figure B-46.
+Recreational angler trips in the San Francisco Management Area of the California recreational fishery by trip type target from 2005-17 for the private rental and party charter boat modes in ocean and inland waters.

-Fishing effort for groundfish has increased in recent years until 2015 which coincided with the implementation of the restrictive regulations on the black rockfish bag limit (Figure B-45).
+Fishing effort for groundfish has increased in recent years until 2015 which coincided with the implementation of the restrictive regulations on the black rockfish bag limit (Figure B-46).
 This increase is concomitant with the decline in fishing effort for salmon as low abundance and restrictions due to the declines in abundance of Sacramento River winter Chinook as well as Sacramento River fall Chinook.
 Albacore opportunities are infrequent and transient, requiring long trips as the continental shelf is further offshore in the Gulf of the Farallones.
 Unlike other management areas, the San Francisco Bay offers unique fishing opportunities for California halibut and striped bass, which provides an alternative when other fisheries are closed or when weather is inclement.
 The quality of fishing opportunity for these alternative targets fluctuates, though it has been increasing in recent years as has fishing effort.
-Groundfish has historically been relied upon as a stable fishing opportunities under Alternative 1 and 2 would provide increased stability of fishing opportunity in the San Francisco Management Area.
+Groundfish has historically been relied upon as a stable fishing opportunity given the seasonality and variability in availability of other targets.
+The increased fishing opportunities under Alternative 1 and 2 would provide increased stability of fishing opportunity in the San Francisco Management Area.